 That there were no irregularities with the documents, there was felony fraudulent notarizations and felony forgery that was compounded with Fraud on the Court when Tescher & Spallina, then acting as counsel to the deceased Simon then posited such fraudulent and forged documents with this Court on behalf of Simon who they knew was dead but failed to inform the Court of this and elect a successor because they needed Simon to be alive when the Estate was closed as part of a further fraud to change the beneficiaries of Shirley’s Estate and Irrevocable Trusts.

 That from the Palm Beach County Sheriff report it is noted that Kimberly Moran admitted forging the documents, “She [MORAN] did not really have a reason why she forged the signatures, other than to save time.”
+I would add in the part where she traces the names to prove forgery.

 That TED states,